EvanReen/Kubernetes-Notes/Intro.md

 - Containerization is an approach of running applications on an OS (Operating System) such that the application is isolated from the rest of the system.

 ### Difference between a container and a virtual machine (VM)
+  ####Container                                                                   #### Virtual Machine (VM)
+  - includes the application + all of its dependencies                            - includes one or many applications
+  - shares the Kernel with other Containers                                       - The neccesary binaries + dependencies
+                                                                                  - The entire guest operating system to interact with the applications

+### Architecture of Kubernetes Cluster